lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 The above figure illustrates a set of 4 linear inequality constraints in a 2D space.
 Each individual linear inequality constraint eliminates a half-space (blue).
 The white rhombus at the center are all the points satisfying all constraints.
 The linear inequality constraints have defined a polytope (which in 2D is a polygon).

 ## Quadratic programming methods
-The classic book ['Numerical Optimization' by Nocedal and Wright](https://www.csie.ntu.edu.tw/~r97002/temp/num_optimization.pdf) has a excellent introduction to constrained optimization in chapters 12 - 16.
+The classic book ['Numerical Optimization' by Nocedal and Wright](https://www.csie.ntu.edu.tw/~r97002/temp/num_optimization.pdf) has an excellent introduction to constrained optimization in chapters 12 - 16.
 In particular chapter 16 on quadratic programming has been of a lot of use to me in the past years.
 Two big schools of methods are outlined there: active set methods and interior point methods.
 - **Active set methods** find their way to the optimal solution of the optimization problem along the edge of the feasible region/polytope.
-For every constraint, the keep track of a binary variable, whether that constraint is active ($a_ix = b$) or not ($a_ix < b$).
+For every constraint, they keep track of a binary variable, whether that constraint is active ($a_ix = b$) or not ($a_ix < b$).
 In a basic active set method, at each iteration, either one constraint is added to the active set, or removed from the active set.
 - **Interior point methods** find their way through the center of the feasible set.
 Constraints are never truly activated.
 The linear (in)dependency matter, is mostly of concern when using active set methods.